-- · Review of progress in relation to agreements made in Beginning-of-Year Conversations. - Review the agreed upon workload in accordance with the Department of Social Work and Psychological Services Roles and Priorities document in agreement with school leader/designee to ensure appropriate boundaries are established, provision of best practices occurs to support student outcomes, and professional sustainability of SSP. - · Review of feedback on the SSP's performance using behaviors at the indicator level. - Identification of any change in focus for an SSP due to environmental factors (e.g., student populations, building, etc.). - Reflection on strengths, growth areas and next steps for the SSP's development, and discussion on how the evaluator can support continued growth throughout the year.
+- · Review of progress in relation to agreements made in Beginning-of-Year Conversations. - Review the agreed upon workload in accordance with Department of Social Work and Psychological Services Roles and Priorities document in agreement with school leader/designee to ensure appropriate boundaries are established, provision of best practices occurs to support student outcomes, and professional sustainability of SSP.

+- Review of feedback on the SSP's performance using behaviors at the indicator level. - Identification of any change in focus for an SSP due to environmental factors (e.g., student populations, building, etc.). - Reflection on strengths, growth areas and next steps for the SSP's development, and discussion on how the evaluator can support continued growth throughout the year. - Review of observations and data points collected to date, ensuring that they match the agreed-upon plan, and finalizing the plan for the remainder of the year. - · Review of progress based on SLOs.